pifragile/editArtP5Template/README.md

     > **_IMPORTANT:_** Every single part of the output must ONLY depend on the values `m0`..`m4`.
 Otherwise the pieces will change after minting.
 -   The entrypoint is the `draw()` function which will be triggered automatically everytime the sliders change.
 Find an example in `index.js`.
 -   Call `triggerPreview()` at the point in time when the preview image should be renderd.
+-   To handle window resizing please do everything necessary in `windowResizedUser()`.
+Do not overwrite `windowResized()` unless you know exactly what you are doing.
 -   If your project is animated, please restart the animation when the sliders change.
 You can do this as follows:

     ```